 BEST TIME TO VISIT UKRAINE

 Ukraine has a mostly temperate climate, with the exception of the Southern Coast of Crimea which has a subtropical Mediterranean climate.
-The country enjoys sufficient amount of sunshine and year-round rainfall, highly concentrated during the summer months (May to August).
-Rainfall is highly varied depending upon area of the country and seasonal variation patterns.
+The country enjoys a sufficient amount of sunshine and year-round rainfall, highly concentrated during the summer months (May to August).
+Rainfall is highly varied depending upon the area of the country and seasonal variation patterns.